madelinezL/Project-Demos/HAP.ai/about this project.md

 3. An AI front-end using Sagemaker, Athena, and Quicksight to provide healthcare administrators and clinicians with real-time actionable insights into their operational and patient data.

 #### Responsibilities and Contributions
-I am part of the AutoMatch.ai group in the development of the HAP.ai platform.
-My primary job responsibilities focused on designing the user interface (UI) for the mapping process from HL7V2 specification to FHIR specification.
-I utilized tools like Figma to create intuitive and visually appealing UI components that facilitated the mapping process.
-Moreover, I acticely participated in the front-end development of the application using Angular, a JavaScript framework.
-Leveraging the coding skills, I translated UI designs into functional and interactive elements, ensuring a seamless user experience during the mapping process.
-During the phase of this project, I collaborated with software engineers doing natural language processing (NLP) ontlogy driven algorithms matching to deliver a robust and user-friendly application.
+I am part of the AutoMatch.ai group supporting the development of the HAP.ai platform.
+My primary focus was on designing the user interface (UI) for the mapping process from HL7V2 specification to FHIR specification.
+Using tools such as Figma, I created intuitive and visually appealing UI components that streamlined the mapping process.
+In addition to UI design, I acticely contributed to the front-end development of the application using Angular, a powerful JavaScript framework.
+Leveraging the coding skills, I transformed the UI designs into functional and interactive elements, ensuring a seamless user experience during the mapping process.
+During the phase of this project, I collaborated with software engineers working on natural language processing (NLP) ontlogy driven algorithms for matching to deliver a robust and user-friendly application.

 ##### 1. Many-to-Many-OBX spreadsheet work
 * Determine One-to-One